Spontaneous orbital magnetization of mesoscopic dipole dimers: Magnetic order in the longitudinal direction of a chain of paramagnetic nanoparticles

 \section{Magnetic order in the longitudinal direction of a chain of paramagnetic nanoparticles}

 The finite magnetic moment at vanishing applied magnetic field found in the longitudinal configuration using the microscropic model of Sec.~\ref{sec:micro} [see in particular Fig.~\ref{fig:dimer_real}(b)] in the case of a nanoparticle dimer with individual paramagnetic ZFSs calls for a more systematic study of such an instability as a function of system size.
 Therefore, we search for the conditions favoring the ordered phase with finite magnetic moments.
-In this appendix, we thus extend the results obtained for a mesoscopic dimer to the case of a linear chain comprising $\mathcal{N}$ identical metallic nanoparticles aligned along the $z$-axis, with a radius $a$, and separated by a center-to-center distance $d$, as sketched in Fig.~\ref{fig:sketch_chain}.
-Since the nanoparticles are assumed to have the same size, they consequently have the same orbital ZFS (see Appendix \ref{app:PRB18}), which we assume to be paramagnetic ($\chi>0$).
+In this appendix, we thus extend the results obtained for a mesoscopic dimer to the case of a linear chain comprising $\mathcal{N}$ identical metallic nanoparticles aligned along the $z$-axis, with a radius $a$, and separated by a center-to-center distance $d$, as sketched in the inset of Fig.~\ref{fig:chain_chi}.
+The nanoparticles are assumed to have the same size and thus the same orbital ZFS (see Appendix \ref{app:PRB18}), which we take it to be paramagnetic ($\chi>0$).

 Within the linear-response approach of Sec.~\ref{sec:linear}, the set of self-consistent equations \eqref{eq:H_i} and \eqref{eq:M_i_linear} can be straightforwardly generalized to the case of $\mathcal{N}$ interacting nanoparticles.
 This leads for vanishing external magnetic field ($H=0$) and for the longitudinal configuration ($\sigma=z$) to the system of linear equations